5 Personal Money Moves for the New Year

 Update Your Estate and Insurance Plans

-The New Year can also be a good time to review and consider:
+Finally, the new year can be a good time to review and consider:

 • Creating or updating your estate plan: If you don’t have an estate plan consisting of a Last Will and Testament, power of attorney and health care proxy in place, make completing your estate plan a priority for this year.
 An estate plan ensures your assets are distributed according to your wishes.

-• Updating and reviewing any life insurance policies: The beginning of the year is an opportune monument to review and update your life insurance policy to ensure it meets your current financial needs.
+• Updating and reviewing any life insurance policies: The beginning of the year is an opportune moment to review and update your life insurance policy to ensure it meets your current financial needs.
 If your employer does not offer life insurance benefits, consider purchasing an individual policy to bridge the gap.
-Major life events such as marriage, divorce, having children, buying a home, or staring a business can significantly impact your coverage needs, as can changes in income, debt, or financial goals.
+Major life events such as marriage, divorce, having children, buying a home or starting a business can significantly impact your coverage needs, as can changes in income, debt or financial goals.
 An annual review helps confirm that the policy reflects your current life situation and provides the right level of protection for your loved ones, keeping it aligned with your evolving financial priorities.

 Find a Financial Advisor, Branch and Private Wealth Advisor near you.